Cromartyshire: History

 Although this was repealed in 1686 on the grounds that some lands not belonging to Viscount Tarbat had been included, it was re-enacted in 1690 to include only "the said barony of Tarbat and all other lands in Ross-shire belonging in property to the said viscount".
 The transfers increased the area and rateable value of Cromartyshire by respective factors of fifteen and three.

 Cromartyshire was the smallest constituency in the Parliament of Scotland, with only five freeholders electing its two Commissioners in 1703.
 After the Act of Union 1707, Cromartyshire sent one MP to Westminster alternately with Nairnshire, a nearby small county.
 Only six of 19 votes on the register at the last election, in 1831, were found to be genuine freeholders.

-The exclaves were for many purposes administered as part of Ross-shire rather than Cromartyshire.

-After the Sheriffs (Scotland) Act 1747, Ross and Cromarty had a common sheriff.
+Following the Jacobite rising of 1745, the government passed the Heritable Jurisdictions (Scotland) Act 1746, returning the appointment of sheriffs to the crown in those cases where they had become hereditary positions, as had been the case for the Sheriff of Cromarty.
+The scope for a major landowner or clan chief to control the office of sheriff, which had been the major cause of Cromartyshire's exclaves being separated from Ross, was therefore greatly reduced.
+From 1748 the government merged the positions of Sheriff of Ross and Sheriff of Cromarty into a single position under the Sheriffs (Scotland) Act 1747.

 The 1801 census report listed "Shire of Cromarty" and "Shire of Ross" separately, the former including only the old shire and the latter the exclaves.
 The 1811 census report listed "Ross and Cromarty" together on the ground that it was impractical to separate them.
 In 1805, responsibility for maintenance of roads in Ross-shire and Cromartyshire was merged.
 In 1810, the militia was for Ross-shire in some exclaves and Cromartyshire in others.